 But BMLG is not the only label to try to leverage existing fanbases into female country radio airplay.
 All but 2 of the 9 solo female developing acts who scored their 1st t20 from 2008-present came to country radio with a fanbase: Jessica Simpson and Sheryl Crow all came over from pop/adult pop, Julianne Hough had a fanbase from Dancing With The Stars, and Jana Kramer was known from her time on One Tree Hill.
 Even Kacey Musgraves at least had some name recognition from her time on Nashville Star, though she and Sunny Sweeney are the 2 I’m counting as females who scored their 1st t20 hits without significant pre-existing fanbases.

-A prior fanbase is not a guarantee though: neither Panettiere, Kristy Lee Cook, Jennette McCurdy, Kelly Clarkson, nor Jennifer Nettles has scored a solo t20 hit, and that’s despite Clarkson and Nettles having multi-platinum pasts and high industry regard.
-But 7 out of the 12 females with pre-existing fanbases who were promoted as new solo females at country radio from 2008-present scored their 1st t20 hit, and that 58% success rate much higher than the success rate for females without pre-existing fanbases (13%).
+A prior fanbase is not a guarantee though: neither Panettiere, Kristy Lee Cook, Melissa Lawson, Jennette McCurdy, Kelly Clarkson, nor Jennifer Nettles has scored a solo t20 hit, and that’s despite Clarkson and Nettles having multi-platinum pasts and high industry regard.
+But 7 out of the 13 females with pre-existing fanbases who were promoted as new solo females at country radio from 2008-present scored their 1st t20 hit, and that 53% success rate is much higher than the success rate for females without pre-existing fanbases (13%).
 It’s also comparable to the success rate for males introducing themselves to country radio since 2008.
 No wonder Sarah Darling and Emily West have made their way onto talent competitions this summer.

 Pre-existing fanbases played out in a mixed fashion for the solo guys debuting at country radio from 2008-present.
 Darius Rucker (formerly of Hootie & The Blowfish), Scotty McCreery (the Season 10 Idol champ), Casey James (the #3 finisher in Idol‘s Season 9), Josh Kelley (who had 2 previous t10 HAC hits), and Chase Rice (Survivor runner-up) were able to score t20 hits.
 But Kix Brooks (half of the legendary country duo, Brooks & Dunn), Danny Gokey (#3 finisher in Idol’s Season 8), Christian Kane (who was well known from his time playing a major character on TV’s Angel), Canaan Smith (Amazing Race competitor) and Tate Stevens (the inaugural X Factor US champ) were not.